Cross Canadian Ragweed: Back To Tulsa: Live And Loud At Cain's Ballroom

 In late 2006, Ragweed released their third and final live album, Live and Loud At Cain's Ballroom in Tulsa, Oklahoma.
 The band's 24 song project was well received and featured songs from their previous projects The Purple Album, Soul Gravy, and Garage.
 It also featured a handful of covers as well such as Neil Young's The Needle and the Damage Done and Robert Earl Keen's "Lonely Feeling."

 Mission California

 Cross Canadian Ragweed recorded Mission California, their fourth studio album, at the end of March 2007.
 The namesake of the album was due to the recording taking place in San Diego, California.
 The band spent 25 days in the studio; the first 5 cutting 15 tracks, the next 20 polishing each.
 Lee Ann Womack once again laid down background vocals on 4 of the tracks to include the Chris Knight cover "Cry Lonely."
 Mission California was released on October 2, 2007.
-AllMusic reviewed the Album and found that the project was "name appropriately, the band sounds much more a progressive West Coast sound in many of the tracks and less rural rock."
+AllMusic reviewed the Album and found that the project was "name appropriately, the band sounds much more a progressive and radio friendly sound that combines "southern rock, americana, and the sounds that would come from a place like California."